Frequently Asked Questions

 No. Individuals not accepted must re-interview to be considered for the next year.

-- If I have all of the general education courses completed, will it still take two full years?
+- When I have all of the general education courses completed, how long will the program take to complete?

-Once accepted into the Radiologic Technology Program, two full years including summers are required for completion.
+Once accepted into the Radiologic Technology Program, five (5) full-time semesters are required for completion.

 - Will I be participating in hospital clinical education as part of my course work?